 How to Calculate a Personal Injury Settlement

-One of those tasks is learning how to calculate a personal injury settlement.
-You have to ask the negligent party for a specific amount of compensation, and that amount has to be in line with your damages.
+One of those tasks is learning how to calculate an injury settlement.
+You have to ask the negligent party for a specific amount of compensation, and that amount has to be in line with your personal injury damages.
 But how do you account for the value of pain and suffering?
-How do you track down your receipts and bills while you’re recovering from serious injuries?
+How do you track down your receipts and bills while you’re recovering from a serious injury?

 Many people in your situation choose to hire a lawyer.
 Our team at Craig Swapp & Associates understands that these processes are unfamiliar to most people.
 To make things a bit easier, we’ve highlighted some of the factors to consider when calculating the value of your injury claim.